U.S. territorial sovereignty: Extraterritorial jurisdiction

-Federal jurisdiction includes federal enclaves like national parks and domestic military bases, even though these are located in the territory of a state.
-Host states exercise concurrent jurisdiction to some degree.

 The United States exercises extraterritoriality on military installations, American embassies and consulates located in foreign countries, and research centers and field camps in Antarctica.
 Despite exercise of extraterritorial jurisdiction, these overseas locations remain under the sovereignty of the host countries (except Antarctica, where there is no host country).
 Because they are not part of any state, extraterritorial jurisdiction is federal, with Congress's plenary power under Article IV, Section 3, Clause 2 of the U.S. Constitution.